 What kind of confidence and trust will God have in you in the World Tomorrow if you are loyal all the way through?
 God says the Philadelphians will be pillars, for all eternity, in that headquarters temple.
 Beautiful pillars make a temple look majestic.
 Though 50 percent of the Laodiceans will still become a part of the Bride of Christ, they won’t qualify to rule at headquarters.

 Your race, your station in life, how poor you may be—these things make no difference if you are a spiritual Jew.
 God is not even talking about race.
 People can get hung up on race.
 God is trying to teach us about spiritual race.
 We have different races in this Church, but we’re all spiritual Jews committed to this Work!
 Jesus Christ says, I don’t care who you are, I am going to sit you right beside me on that throne because you’re my wife!
 Everyone will be a spiritual Jew or they will be nothing.

-Christ does His Work through the Philadelphians: “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me” (Revelation 3:20).
+Christ does His Work through the Philadelphians: “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me” (verse 20).
 Why are we knocking on the Laodiceans’ door with Mystery of the Ages and the little book?
 The following verses explain why.

 “To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne” (verse 21).
 We’re talking about kings and priests, on a throne, right at the center of world history—and universe history, eventually!